TheNickOfTime/handbrake-web/README.md

 ### Presets

-HandBrake Web currently uses presets configured in the desktop application of HandBrake and exported to .json files to configure transcoding jobs.
+HandBrake Web currently uses presets configured in the desktop application of HandBrake and exported to .json files to configure encoding jobs.
 Exported presets can then be uploaded via the web interface in the 'Presets' section.

 <table>
 	<thead>